yombo/yombo-gateway/docs/source/chapters/configuring-the-gateway.rst

 Creating Local Modules
 ----------------------

-This file allows the loading and running of locally installed modules and bypasses the Yombo infrastructure.
+For those wanting to create a local module and not make it publicly available, you can instruct the gateway to load it by creating a ``localmodules.ini`` at gateway root directory.
 This allows the gateway to run modules inside of the Yombo Gateway framework without registering the module.

+To get started building your first module, see:
-Use of this should be reserved for custom logic modules, or for developing a module for publishing/posting later.
-See `Building your first module <https://projects.yombo.net/projects/modules/wiki/Building_your_first_module>`_.
+`Building your first module <https://projects.yombo.net/projects/modules/wiki/Building_your_first_module>`_.

-The ``localmodules.ini`` is placed at gateway root directory.

 For each module to load, edit the ``localmodules.ini`` file and create a new section.
-Within the section, the label is the class name of of the modules, which is typically the module name with mixed case.
-Also, there is a "type" field, which is one of:

-* logic - Used to denote it's some sort of automation logic control.
-* More to be defined later.

-Anything other than "label" and "type" are considered module variables and will be accessable by the standard module methods.
-See :ref:`YomboModule` for details.

-Example section:
+Within the section.
+Here's an example:

 .. code-block:: guess